 On average, over 43.8% of eCommerce site visitors view a product page and only 3.3% make a purchase.

-Another study has shown that, in 2020, the average conversion rate of eCommerce websites was 2.86%.
+Another study shows that the average conversion rate of eCommerce websites is 1%-2%.

 As an eCommerce owner and decision-maker, you’d obviously want your conversion figures to go higher than that.
 So, how do you do it?